Using an employer of record in Australia

 Work permit in Australia

 Anyone who is not an Australian citizen or permanent resident must obtain a work permit/visa before starting employment.
-This includes remote workers and contractors.
+This includes full-time workers and contractors.

-Visa processing times typically range from 1 to 6 months, depending on the visa type and the applicant’s profile.
+Visa processing times vary depending on the visa type and the applicant’s profile.

 Background check in Australia

-In most cases, background checks arenโt legally required, but they are strongly recommended, especially for roles involving financial responsibility or security clearance.
+In most cases, background checks may not be legally required, but they are strongly recommended, especially for roles involving financial responsibility or security clearance.

 - Employment and reference checks